-On the other hand, Petco also offers live fish, invertebrates, and plants delivery (with the guarantee that they arrive alive and well).
+On the other hand, Petco also offers live fish, invertebrates, and plant delivery (with the guarantee that they arrive alive and well).
 Also, both companies make returns easy, so if any food product arrives damaged, you can get your money back.

 You’ll find similar prices for the same brand and type of food, but Petco doesn’t have the same diversity of products as Chewy.
 For instance, I didn’t find brands like Pedigree or American Journey on Petco.
 Also, Petco isn’t that easy on your budget since it doesn’t carry the cheaper options.

 When you compare the same products, you’ll notice some differences.
-While looking for food for Jamie (my Akita Inu), I found that a 5lb bag of Taste of the Wild Ancient Stream has the same price on both sites, but a case of Purina ONE SmartBlend Classic Ground Beef is $2.88 cheaper on Chewy.
+While looking for food for Jamie (my Akita Inu), I found that a 5-lb bag of Taste of the Wild Ancient Stream has the same price on both sites, but a case of Purina ONE SmartBlend Classic Ground Beef is $2.88 cheaper on Chewy.

 What I also found interesting is the fact that Petco doesn’t carry cheap food options.
 That’s because, since 2018, Petco has been dedicated to providing its customers with quality products.
-To support this goal, the brand doesn’t sell food products with artificial flavors or colors, which are usually the low-budget option.
+To support this goal, the brand doesn’t sell food products with artificial flavors or colors, which are usually low-budget options.

-Both companies try to lure you into becoming a loyal customer with discounts for recurring orders (Autoship on Chewy and Repeat Delivery on Petco).
+Both companies try to lure you into becoming a customer with discounts for recurring orders (Autoship on Chewy and Repeat Delivery on Petco).
 Both sites give you 35% off your first recurring order and 5% off for each of the following orders.
 However, on Petco, promotional offers don’t apply to Repeat Delivery orders.

-Alternatively, if you live near a Petco store, you can place an order and have it delivered to the location, with no shipping costs.
+If you live near a Petco store, you can place an order and have it delivered to the location, with no shipping costs.
 Petco will even indicate the closest store to your address and let you know if you can use it as a pickup location.

 Chewy’s return period is longer (365 days), but there’s also an exception with regard to prescription medications.
 The only way the company accepts a return, in this case, is if the order arrived at your location damaged.